Nothing like a summer-time dip, am I right? While you immerse yourself in the cool water, your body gets a little help

 So they come to your pool for the water.
 If you can work out what direction they are coming from, you can provide a small body of water for them.

-There are several options you can go with: A barrel pond or a birdbath/hummingbird feeder/bucket.
+You can go with several options: A barrel pond or a birdbath/hummingbird feeder/bucket.

 A Barrel Pond

 If you have the creativity and energy for it, have a go at it.
 There are plenty of options available like this Bamboo Accents Water Fountain.
 Bees really like murky water a lot more than they do the pristine clear liquid in your pool.

 It’s a lot closer to what they would go for in the wild.
 Murky water has all sorts of debris floating on it, making it easier for them to perch and enjoy a drink of water.